RYOMA-SyY/EDUI/README.md

 My website : https://riyoma.pages.dev/
-# Vibe Coded – Educational Styling Helper
+# Vibe Coded Open Source – Educational Styling Helper

 This project is created **for educational purposes**.
 It is built to help **vibe coders** who struggle with understanding styling concepts and don’t want to waste time searching for examples or explanations.